jpuritz/dDocent/UserGuide.md

 PE
 Clustering_Similarity%
 0.86
-Minimum within individaul coverage level to include a read for assembly (K1) 2
+Minimum within individual coverage level to include a read for assembly (K1) 2
 Minimum number of individuals a read must be present in to include for assembly (K2) 2